Tams3d/T3D-GN-Presets/Readme.md

 ## 🎆 New Features & Changes:
 - Added `Deformers` as **Assets** now supports Drag & Drop with Asset Browser for appended nodes.
-- Added *Disabled Buttons* as inter-catergory Seperators
+- Added *Disabled Buttons* as inter-catergory Separators
 - Added Per Axis Strength as default `Displacer`
 - Added *Position* input for **SDF**
 - `Smooth Geometry` can now input **Stiffness** works with Mesh